How much does a certificate of title bond cost in Washington?

 The Washington Department of Licensing’s Master License Service requires individuals with lost or stolen titles for their vehicles to post surety bonds.
 The bond amount should be equal to 1.5 times the value of the vehicle, which is determined by the Department of Licensing.
 Applicants should verify their required amount of bond coverage with the state.

 SuretyBonds.com offers 3-year Washington vehicle ownership bonds at varying prices depending on the required bond amount.
 Bonds in amounts less than $25,000 are issued instantly without a credit check!
-In fact, a bond for less than $6,000 will cost just $100!
+In fact, a bond up to $6,000 will cost just $100!
 Bonds for amounts greater than $25,000 are subject to underwriting.
-The best way to find out exactly how much you’ll pay for your bond is to request a free bond quote now!

 Why do I need this bond?